hackasaurus/hackasaurus.org/README.md

 a relative URL or an absolute one that begins with the template variable `{{ LOCALE_ROOT }}`.

+Whenever you need to link to a static file, please use the `{{ STATIC_URL }}` template variable.
+While this is almost always set to the root directory of your website, it may change, especially if you migrate your site to Playdoh.

   [Jinja2]: http://jinja.pocoo.org/

 ## Testing